solliancenet/microsoft-postgresql-developer-guide/artifacts/03-00-Docker/README.md

     set-content data.sql $data
     ```

-2. In the `c:\labfiles\microsoft-PostgreSQL-developer-guide\artifacts` directory, create a new `Dockerfile.db` docker compose file:
+2. In the `c:\labfiles\microsoft-postgresql-developer-guide\artifacts` directory, create a new `Dockerfile.db` docker compose file:

     ```text
     FROM PostgreSQL:8.0